Tuning Dirac nodes with correlated d-electrons in BaCo_{1-x}Ni_{x}S_{2}: ARPES evidence of Dirac states tuned by doping,

 \section{ARPES evidence of Dirac states tuned by doping, $x$}

 We now turn our attention to the effect of the Co/Ni substitution on the evolution of the band structure, notably the Dirac states.
-We recall that this substitution increases $\Delta_{CT}$, and modifies the strength of the electron-electron correlations.
+According to the \bcns\ phase diagram, this substitution modifies the strength of the electron-electron correlations and the amplitude of $\Delta_{CT}$.
 A series of ARPES spectra are given for the $x=0.75$ and $x=0.3$ compositions.
-In Fig.~\ref{fig:fig4}, we display the evolution of the Fermi surface and the electronic band structure along $\Gamma-M$ with $x$.
-For $x=0.75$, the Fermi surface is composed of a four-leaf feature at the $\Gamma$ point and four hole-like pockets along the $\Gamma-M$, Fig.~\ref{fig:fig4}(c).
+In Fig.~\ref{fig:fig3}, we display the evolution of the Fermi surface and the electronic band structure along $\Gamma-M$ with $x$.
+For $x=0.75$, the Fermi surface is composed of a four-leaf feature at the $\Gamma$ point and four hole-like pockets along the $\Gamma-M$, Fig.~\ref{fig:fig3}(c).
 These pockets originate from the Dirac states crossing the Fermi level.
-The Dirac cone is shown in Fig.~\ref{fig:fig4}(d) along and perpendicular to the $\Gamma - M$ direction.
-At higher substitution levels, for $x=0.30$, the Dirac states shift up to lower binding energies, so the size of the hole-like pockets in the $k_x-k_y$ plane is increased (see Fig.~\ref{fig:fig4}(e,f)).
-The ARPES signal is also broader, which reflects the increased electron-electron correlations \cite{Hase1995,Sato2001,SantosCottin2018}.
-Fig.~\ref{fig:fig5}(a) schematically illustrates the evolution of the Dirac cone with $x$; in Table \ref{table:Dirac_point} we give the position of the Dirac points determined by extrapolating the band dispersion.
-In summary, one notes that the Co substitution moves the Dirac points to lower binding energies and reduces its wave vector.
+The Dirac cone is shown in Fig.~\ref{fig:fig3}(d) along and perpendicular to the $\Gamma - M$ direction.
+At higher substitution levels, for $x=0.30$, the Dirac states shift up to lower binding energies, so the size of the hole-like pockets in the $k_x-k_y$ plane is increased (see Fig.~\ref{fig:fig3}(e,f)).
+The ARPES signal is also broader: since our structural study indicates that the crystalline quality is not affected by Co/Ni substitution (see Sec.~S7 and Tab.~S2 in SI), this broadening is consistent with the increase in electron-electron correlations while approaching the metal-insulator transition. \cite{Hase1995,Sato2001,SantosCottin2018}.
+On the theoretical ground, this is expected because \michele{Co-substitution} brings the whole $d$-manifold closer to fillings where \michele{local} correlation effects are enhanced, according to the Hund's metals picture \cite{deMedici2011}.
+Fig.~\ref{fig:fig4}(a) schematically illustrates the evolution of the Dirac cone with $x$; in Table \ref{table:Dirac_point} we give the position of the Dirac points determined by extrapolating the band dispersion.
+In summary, one notes that the Co-substitution \michele{moves the Dirac points further beyond the Fermi level} and reduces its wave vector.